waseemh/waseemh.github.io_F/_posts/2015-03-15-cluster-wideci-system-mesos-jenkins.md

 title: "Cluster-wide Continuous Integration System with Mesos"
 comments: true
 permalink: cluster-wide-ci-system-mesos
-description: "In this post you will be introduced to establishing a scalable, fault-tolerant and highly available distributed continuous integration system with efficient resource utilization and isolation.
-The whole ecosystem is composed of five major components: Apache Mesos, Apache ZooKeeper, Marathon, Jenkins and Docker."
 ---
 In this post you will be introduced to establishing a scalable, fault-tolerant and highly available distributed continuous integration system with efficient resource utilization and isolation.
 The whole ecosystem is composed of five major components: Apache Mesos, Apache ZooKeeper, Marathon, Jenkins and Docker.